vijayr1998/sidescrollergame/SideScrollerGame/proj.ios_mac/DEVELOPMENT.md

 ### Reasonably confident I can implement all the features I want.
 What I need to do is clean up all the example code I've been working with and start writing my own.
 I will have to create a new branch for the actual development of the game and go from there.

+## Update 4/24:

+### Finished opening scene

+1. Created two sprites that should jump together when enter is pressed.
+2. Created a Name Label and text that prompts the user to press ENTER to continue.
+3. Fixed an issue where only one of the sprites would jump.
+4. Fixed the issue of the background image not filling the entire screen by intializing the image later instead of in the constructor.
+5. Upgraded the sprites to be drawn with many polygons to decrease load.

+### Next step is the menu scene, after I learn how to transition between scenes.